 First and foremost make sure you have seen someone who specialises in endometriosis and the management and treatments moving forward.
 You also need to make sure that your first surgery is your best surgery and that you have seen an advanced laparoscopic surgeon to ensure you have had the proper surgical intervention.
 This is many women’s biggest issue as they have not seen the proper surgeon initially and they aren’t seeing someone who specialises in the management of the disease moving forward.

 2.Watch your diet

 Eating the right foods may provide some protection from the symptoms of endometriosis.
 The role of diet in endometriosis has been investigated in recent years due to the influence of diet on some of the processes linked to the disease, such as inflammation, prostaglandin metabolism, and estrogen activity.
 Many of the so called endometriosis diets out there are now outdated and have outdated nutritional and dietary advice that don’t really help much at all.
-Women need to adopt an anti-inflammatory (grain free, primal, ketogenic style diet) to help with settling any inflammation in the body and also helping the immune system.
+Women need to adopt an anti-inflammatory diet (grain free, non-refined food ) to help with settling any inflammation in the body and also helping the immune system.
 This also needs to include prebiotic and probiotic bacteria to help with digestive function, immunity and gut health.